janderie/Lab-Page/content/_index.md

       text: |
         <br>

-         Research in the Anderies Lab focuses on the interplay between institutions, decision-making and the environment in an effort to inform robust institutional design for coupled social-ecological-technical systems.
-Other areas of interest include economic growth, demographics, migration, environmental justice, and inequality.
+         Research in the Anderies Lab focuses on the interplay between institutions, decision-making and the environment in an effort to inform robust institutional design for coupled social-ecological-technical systems (SETS).
+Other areas of interest include economic growth, demographics, migration, resilience and robustness of SETS, and infrastructure systrems.
          {style="line-height:1.4"}
     #design:
      # background: